Skip to main content

 • Enable multi-factor authentication (MFA).
 Enabling MFA on all of your accounts adds an extra layer of security beyond just a password by requiring you to also enter a code that’s sent to your mobile phone via text message or through an authentication application to your account.
 Choose to have MFA codes or messages sent to your phone rather than via email (if given a choice).
 Ignore or reject all MFA codes and messages that you weren’t expecting, and then follow the steps in the next bullet.

-• Protect against impersonation scams.
-If you receive a security-related message over phone, text or email claiming to be from one of your service providers, don’t respond with identity-verifying information or click on links in case the message is a phishing attempt.
-Instead, contact the firm directly through its website or by a phone number provided on an account statement or its website.
-This will help you ensure that the company or individual you’re communicating with is legitimate.
+• Protect against phishing attempts and impersonation scams.
+Be cautious of emails, texts or calls that ask for personal information or claim to be from one of your service providers, especially if they seem urgent or suspicious.
+Don’t respond with identity-verifying or sensitive information—such as passwords, account numbers or credit card information—and never click on links or open an unexpected email attachment from someone you don’t know.
+Instead, contact the firm through information provided on an account statement or its website to help ensure that the company or individual you’re communicating with is legitimate.

 • Monitor account activity regularly.
 Actively review your account statements and online activity for suspicious transactions or logins from unfamiliar locations that could indicate a potential account takeover.
 Login history for your account is often found in the platform’s “security” or “privacy” section.
-Some platforms proactively alert you by email when there’s a login for your account from an unfamiliar location.

 • Use identity-theft protection and credit monitoring services.
 These services can warn you of possible data breaches and initiate protective measures.
 If you believe your data has been compromised, consider requesting a credit freeze.
 This might decrease the chances of a bad actor opening fraudulent financial accounts in your name.